 Nevertheless the top place to visit in Amsterdam is of course the Heineken Brewery.
 The Heineken Experience consists of a 2-hour long interactive tour through the beer giant's history and site, including a tasting bar at the end.
 With the ticket you get a watch strap with two coins, that you can exchange for beer at the bar.

 Many say that the city centre is fascinating by day but more appealing by night.
 This has to do with the Red Light District, an urban area where a concentration of prostitution and sex-oriented businesses, such as sex shops, strip clubs, and adult cinemas are found.
 Its business hours start as soon as it is dark and go all night long, sometimes also during the day.
 The term red-light district comes from the red lights used as signs of brothels, meaning that they are are open for operation.

-Next stop: New Delhi, India
+Next destination: New Delhi, India